griffithlab/genviz.org/index.md

 This resource is structured in a modular format.
 Users would benefit from familiarity with topics covered in previous modules however it is not a strict requirement unless otherwise stated.
 Please navigate to [Course](http://genviz.org/course/) to begin.

+These materials have been developed with the support of [Physalia-courses](https://www.physalia-courses.org/).

+{% include figure.html image="/assets/physaliacourses.jpg" position="left" width="450" %}

+Physalia-courses provides scientific training courses and Workshops in Bioinformatics, Genomics and related fields, promoting the transfer of new methods and emerging techniques to a broad range of researchers.
+Their goal is to build a knowledge-sharing platform between highly qualified instructors and participants at various stage of their scientific and academic career (e.g. PhD students, post-doctoral researchers, PIs).
+Through the courses and workshops, participants learn how to plan their projects and how to analyze their data.